jundalisay/pantryhub/content/en/news/hack-the-hive.md

 linkbtext: "Break-the-fake-2019"
 linkf: "news/hack4rice-irri-laguna"
 linkftext: "hack4rice-irri-laguna"
+updates: "Dec 12, 2021: SORA Pledge is now Pantry Invest which uses interest-bearing points.
+This implements Book 2 of the Wealth of Nations"
 ---

 JM and Arian are in <a href='https://www.eventbrite.com/e/hack-the-hive-strengthening-connections-for-the-global-pinoy-tickets-59751606664'>Hack the Hive</a> in QBO to pitch our SORA Pledge prototype.